freebasic/fbfrog/readme.txt

   common declarations, extract them into common header).
 That requires multiple roots to be passed without them being concatenated.

-- Remove TLIST, just use ASTNODEs for everything

 - Remove FB parser, useless
 - lex: should only allow escaped EOLs in C mode
 - lex: add support for FB escape sequences, or at least only allow C escapes